milanaryal/milanaryal.github.io/_posts/2014-10-29-delete-your-oldest-tweets-using-twitter-archive-eraser.md

 ---
 title: "Delete your oldest tweets using Twitter Archive Eraser"
 date: 2014-10-29T22:34:25+05:45
+last_modified_at: 2019-02-17T06:00:00+05:45
 excerpt: "A simple application that helps you delete the oldest tweets from your timeline, or erase the whole archive too if you would like so."
 ---

+> **UPDATE: 17th February 2019**
+>
+> "Twitter Archive Eraser" is no longer a open sourced software.
+And available in different <a href="https://martani.github.io/Twitter-Archive-Eraser/" rel="nofollow">pricing plans</a> for paid users.

 Looking for the awesome Twitter Archive Eraser?